Have a look at your professional indemnity insurance schedule. Specifically the bit about the level of cover.

-Because of this, they usually cost more to buy.
-For many, at least those in low risk occupations, just having professional indemnity insurance is usually enough, however, and an aggregate policy fits the bill nicely.
+Because of this, any one claim policies usually cost a bit more to buy.
+Although for many, at least those in low-risk occupations, just having professional indemnity insurance is usually enough and an aggregate policy fits the bill nicely.

-Which policy is right for you depends on a lot of things: what you do, your contract values, your budget etc. It’s certainly worth having a chat with your broker and getting their advice on what you need.claimsinsurance explained
+Which type of policy is right for you depends on a lot of things: what you do, your contract values, your budget etc. And for that reason, it’s certainly worth having a chat with your broker and getting their advice on the best fit for your business.

 If you'd like some more advice on whether any one claim or in the aggregate is the right choice for you, give us a ring on 0345 222 5391.